MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Some services send account credentials in plain text.
 This can even happen for sensitive accounts.
 Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.
-Any clear text password for a sensitive account will trigger the alert, while for non-sensitive accounts the alert is triggered if 5 or more different accounts  send clear text passwords from the same source computer.
+Any clear text password for a sensitive account will trigger the alert, while for non-sensitive accounts the alert is triggered if five or more different accounts  send clear text passwords from the same source computer.

 **Investigation**